 Skip to main content

-Codeflash supports Java projects using Maven or Gradle build systems.
-It uses a two-stage tracing approach to capture method arguments and profiling data from running Java programs, then optimizes the hottest functions.
+2. Codeflash can optimize real workloads end to end.
+It uses a two-stage tracing approach to capture method arguments and profiling data from running Java program, then optimizes the hottest functions with that data.

 Prerequisites